 Where are Luna therapists seeing patients?

-Our therapists are available for appointments in the Bay Area: from the Peninsula to San Jose, and from San Francisco to the East Bay.
+Our therapists are available for appointments in the Bay Area and Los Angeles: from San Jose and San Francisco to Lakewood and Long Beach.
 We come to you to make the PT experience as convenient as possible.

 Is there a waiting list for new patients?